liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/02-adding-permissions-to-resources.markdown

     </supports>

 The second and third `<model-resource>` tags define resource actions that can be applied to the `Guestbook`, and `GuestbookEntry` entities, respectively.
-E.g., the permissions for the following actions are defined with respect to the resource associated with the `Guestbook` entity:
+For example, the permissions for the following actions are defined with respect to the resource associated with the `Guestbook` entity:

     <supports>